alexa-samples/skill-sample-nodejs-multi/instructions/create-the-backend-resources.md

 - An AWS Lambda Function with Triggers configured for Alexa using the restrictive Role
 - A Simple Queue Service (SQS) Queue for messages to our device

-You should also have saved the Lambda ARN and Queue URL to be used later during configuration.
+You should also have saved the Lambda ARN and SQS Queue URL to be used later during configuration.

 Next to Step [5.
 Create a Security Profile](create-a-security-profile.md)